-Café La Maude is one of the best places where you can spend a morning in Philly.
+Café La Maude is one of the best places you can spend a morning in Philly.
 This French-Lebanese BYOB serves everything from lemon ricotta pancakes topped with poached apples and caramel sauce to brisket huevos rancheros, along with La Colombe coffee, and they do it seven days a week.
 On the weekend, you’ll likely spend at least 45 minutes waiting for a table, so come on a random Wednesday when you’re supposed to be at a “doctors appointment” instead to avoid the lines.

 For a long time, Jerry’s was a Bob and Barbara’s-esque dive bar with dollar beers and regulars who were almost exclusively men over the age of 50.
 Now, though, they serve some of the better food in the area.
-It’s got a gastropub feel that’s nice enough to bring your parents when they’re in town, but not so nice that you can’t imagine your grandfather ripping shots with his buddies 20 or so years ago.
+It’s got a gastropub feel that’s nice enough to bring your parents to when they’re in town, but not so nice that you can’t imagine your grandfather ripping shots with his buddies 20 or so years ago.
 It has a huge selection of local craft beers, plus a brunch menu stacked with things like brioche french toast and a brisket omelette.
 And if you come during dinner hours, you shouldn’t leave without ordering the Jerry burger.